Brochure: Environmental Careers - Water & Wastewater Operators

 - Pass NYSDEC exam.

 For water and wastewater operators it is especially helpful to have some science and math knowledge with some mechanical ability.
-It is recommended that students take preparation courses in biology, chemistry and mathematics, as well as some shop courses like carpentry, metal working, plumbing, heavy equipment or automotive studies.
+It is recommended that candidates have a background in biology, chemistry and mathematics, as well as interest in carpentry, metal working, plumbing, heavy equipment or automotive maintenance.

-Depending on the size of the utility, salaries can begin in the mid-$20,000s and reach over $100,000 at the upper level.
-Almost all municipal systems offer health care and retirement plans.
+Depending on the size and complexity of the utility, salaries can begin in the mid-$30,000s and reach over $100,000 at the upper level.
+Almost all municipal systems offer health care and retirement plans and many offer tuition reimbursement for continuing education.

 One of the greatest rewards for water and wastewater operators is knowing that they are protecting public health and the environment and providing a much needed and valuable service to their community.

-Try visiting your local water or wastewater department.
-You might be able to gain some experience through a summer job or internship.
+Contact your local department of public works or drinking water or wastewater treatment plant to find out about entry level job opportunitites.
+You may also be able to gain some experience through a summer job or internship.
 It would give you the chance to see if this is the career for you.

 "Within the next decade, the job market for water supply operators holds the promise of becoming a buyer's market.
 Because qualified operators are expected to be in short supply, those with ambition may see more opportunities for advancement, a choice of locations and utility size, work schedule flexibility, employer-supported training, and negotiable wages and benefits." - The American Water Works Association

-Working in the water/wastewater industry can be extremely rewarding since you are providing an important service to your community.
+Working in the drinking water and wastewater industry can be extremely rewarding since you are providing a vital service to your community.
 It just might be one of the most important positions in the world since no one can live without water.
 It takes knowledgeable, conscientious people to deliver clean, potable water and to ensure that wastewater is discharged in an environmentally safe manner.

 It takes special people to do this job.
 People who like to work with their hands and have an interest in biology, chemistry, and mathematics are well-suited for the job.
 One thing is for sure - no two days are the same for water or wastewater operators.
 They may be repairing a leak in a water line, running a backhoe, welding pipe and fixing a pump one day and the next day working in the laboratory testing samples for pathogens and microorganisms or presenting information to the town board or the public.
 Operators wear many hats.